Risk Mitigation Costs Too Much

 The minute you charge more than $1,000 you need to get signoffs.
 You need a line item in the budget.
 You need purchasing manager involvement and competitive bids and paperwork and approvals.
 So you need to send a salesperson out to the customer to do PowerPoint, with his airfare and $19.95 movies at the Marriott.
 The cost of making one successful sale is going to average about $50,000.
 If you’re sending salespeople out to customers and charging less than $75,000, you’re losing money.

-Big companies want to avoid "risk" when choosing commercial software.
-They study, research, call up references.
+Big companies desperately want to avoid risk when choosing commercial software.
 In order to sell to them you need competent sales people who can spend weeks just to get a one hour meeting; People who understand how to build consensus and can “tick all the boxes” for security, compliance, internal audit, business continuity, etc.

 Enterprises protect themselves so well that they drive up the cost of enterprise software, some of which goes towards the cost of jumping over all the hurdles that they have set up to minimize risk.